Vipulkumar1997/OTA_Clusterer/README.md

 ./install.sh
 ```

+With Linux or UNIX based systems, you can access all functionalities of the OTA Clusterer.

 IMPORTANT: Actually, there is a path-size limitation issue on Windows 10.
 You can't clone this repository successfully on a Windows machine directly.
 You need to download this project from the GitHub web interface as a ZIP file and use 7zip to extract it (for some reason, just 7zip works on Windows).
 Move the extracted folder (OTA_Clusterer) into ~/Documents...

-Before running the script, have a look at the NECESSARY instruction notes in the doc/windows folder:
+Before running the experimental script below, have a look at the NECESSARY instruction notes in the doc/windows folder:

-For Windows users there is a first experimental version of an install script as well available (actually you can only use the webcrawlwer part on Windows.)

 ```sh
 cd OTA_Clusterer
 .\install_windows.ps1
 ```
+With Windows you can't use all functionalities (just the webcrawler part)

 You can access all functionalities in your personal project as well, if you install it as Python module (just supported with Linux and MacOSX):

 ```sh